Warri South

 Warri South is a Local Government Area of Delta State, Nigeria.
 Its headquarters is in the city of Warri.
+This LGA has a total population of 311,970 people as at the 2006 census.

-It has an important sea port in the country and is the commercial nerve centre of the state, With Dr. Tidi Michael as the current local government chairman.
-The area is predominantly riverine with large expanses of mangrove forests and has a land.
-It harbors many industrial establishments including all the major oil companies operating in Nigeria.
+It has an important sea port in the country and is the commercial nerve centre of the state, With Hon.
+Agbateyiniro Weyinmi Isaac as the current local government chairman.

-It is home to the itsekeri, Urhobo, and Ijaw people.
+It is home to the itsekiri people.